NetanelBasal/ngrx-generator/README.md

 and using the recommendations of the community, the generator has been improved.

 Now, it has the following features:
 * Create Actions, reducers, effects and services in one command!
-Just provide a name and the generator will do the rest
+Just provide a name and the generator will do the rest.
 * Provide a module to easily import all the reducers, effects and services in your Angular app.
+* Naming convention to prevent errors.
 * Generator available: CRUD actions, Basic actions.
 * Mainly inspired by the [ngrx styleguide](https://github.com/orizens/ngrx-styleguide)
-* Use the latest Angular HttpClient
+* Use the latest Angular HttpClient.
-* Provide unit tests
+* Provide unit tests.

 ## prerequisites